AngelVazquezArroyo/resilience-tutorial/README.md

 ## Outline of the workshop

 Our mission is to help the Awesome Inc. to increase the availability of their new awesome recommendation service.
-For more information take a look on the [case study of Awesome Inc.](./case_study/case_study.html).
+For more information take a look in the case study of Awesome Incorporated.

 After some more introductory words, the trainers will guide you through the process.
 Along the way, various resilience patterns are explained and will be implemented hands-on: